 Although a Type C PD charger will be providing power there could be a condition where a non-compliant device can be connected to the charger and force voltage back into the charger.
 To protect against this the external FET path detects reverse current in both directions of the current path.
-The TPS65983B uses "two back to back" NFETs to protect both sides of the system.
+The TPS65983 uses "two back to back" NFETs to protect both sides of the system.
 Another design consideration is to rate the external NFETs above the Type C and PD specification maximum which is 20 V. In this specific design example, 30-V NFETs are used that have an average $R{DS,ON}$ of 5 mΩ to reduce losses.

-The TPS65983B supports either a 10 mΩ or a 5 mΩ sense resistor on the external FET path.
+The TPS65983 supports either a 10 mΩ or a 5 mΩ sense resistor on the external FET path.
 This RSENSE resistor is used for current limiting and is used for the reverse current protection of the power path.
 A 5 mΩ sense resistor is used in the design to minimize losses and I-R voltage drop.
 Recommended NFET Capabilities summarizes the recommended parameters for the external NFET used.
 The total voltage drop seen across RSENSE and the external NFET could be determined by [Equation 5](#) below.
-Considering the drop in the entire system and regulating accordingly is important to ensure that the output voltage is within the specification.
-Use [Equation 6](#) to calculate the power lost through the external FET path.
+It is important to consider the drop in the entire system and regulate accordingly to ensure that the output voltage is within its specification.
+[Equation 6](#) will calculate the power lost through the external FET path.